RAF Long Marston: Accidents and incidents

-Post-military use
+Long Marston Airfield

 In 1954 RAF Long Marston was decommissioned from public use by the Air Ministry, and the site was returned to the possession of the private landowners of the property in 1939.
-It was renamed 'Long Marston Airfield', and its facilities were made use of for the next six decades as a site for motor-sports events, and a variety of other commercial enterprises.
+It was renamed 'Long Marston Airfield', and its facilities were made use of for the next six decades as a site for motor-sports events, and a variety of other commercial enterprises with the ICAO code of "EGBL" which has since been re-allocated to Alscot Airfield.

+The airfield was managed by Anthony Hodges, and was home to: